-Stroke is the most common cause of disability and the second most common cause of death globally.
-In the US, nearly 800,000 cases of stroke occur each year, costing approximately $37 B in healthcare expenditures.
-Worldwide, there are more than 16.9 M cases of stroke annually of which 5.7 M prove fatal.
-Ischemic stroke, which accounts for 85% of all stroke, currently can be treated in the ambulance with the intravenous ‘clot busting’ medicine, tissue plasminogen activator, if only the patient diagnosis were available in that setting.
+Stroke is the #1 cause of disability and the 2nd most common cause of death globally.
+In the US, nearly 800,000 cases of stroke occur each year, costing approximately $37 billion in healthcare expenses, there 17+ million cases of stroke annually of which 5.7 million are fatal.
+Ischemic stroke currently can be treated in the ambulance with rtPA.

-Because it is scalable, the Faucet AID can be used in any and all of the approximately 78,000 ambulances in the U.S. and 178,000 ambulances in Europe.
-Emergency departments in hospitals that lack adequate physician services may similarly benefit from the Faucet AID.
+This time saved translates into 37% increase in rtPA effectiveness and 3 times the number of treated patients.
+Due to its scalability, the Faucet AID can be used in approximately 81,000 ambulances in the U.S. and 178,000 ambulances in Europe.
+Emergency departments in hospitals do not have physician services may benefit from the Faucet AID.

 The Faucet is currently in development.
 No product is yet available for sale.